Prof. Geneviève Almouzni

 Prof. Ruth Lehmann

-Ruth Lehmann is an HHMI Investigator and the director of the Skirball Institute and Chair of the Department of Cell Biology at NYU School of Medicine.
+Ruth Lehmann is an HHMI Investigator, the president and director of the Whitehead Institute, and Professor of Biology at MIT.
 Her lab focusses on the development of the Drosophila germ line.
 She is particularly interested in understanding the role of RNA localisation and translation in germ cell specification and fate decisions.
 Additionally, her group is currently studying the migration of primordial germ cells, as well as investigating mechanisms that protect the genome from damage in the germ line.

 Dr Jan-Michael Peters